 While RICO is a powerful tool for prosecutors, people charged with racketeering have the same rights as all other criminal defendants.
 The prosecution must prove your guilt to a jury beyond a reasonable doubt, and your attorney must have an opportunity to create that doubt.

 If you are convicted of racketeering, you could be facing harsh penalties such as a prison sentence, substantial fines and asset forfeiture.
-To schedule a free one-hour consultation to discuss your criminal defense options, please contact my office at 210-468-1130 or by e-mail.
+To schedule a free one-hour consultation to discuss your criminal defense options, please contact the firm at 210-468-1130 or by email.